 It’s often said that unstable times are when the best music is produced, which I suppose is a matter of opinion.
 What is more certain, however, is that in dark days people increasingly turn to music to sooth their nerves.

 One day in 1985, a DJ at the Manila-based radio station 99.5 RT began playing a track that he called Fade by Medium.
 Other times, he’d refer to it as Medium by Fade.

 It was in fact More to Lose by Seona Dancing, and it immediately did the radio version of “going viral”.

 The reason for the DJ using a fake name is that he thought the song was so good he didn’t want rival stations to track it down and play it themselves.

 “It became a favourite of Filipino youth hooked on New Wave music,” Pocholo Concepcion, a music critic at The Inquirer said.
 “Somehow the song gave kids a reason to feel happy amid the political and economic crises”.

 The song has remained a firm fixture on radio playlists for years, and is still heard today.

-The cultural importance of the song in the Philippines is such that when Gervais was interviewed by The Inquirer in 2014, the newspaper didn’t want to talk about his Hollywood career or his experience of hosting the Golden Globes — it was all about “his past as a one-hit wonder in Manila,” as the headline put it.
+The cultural importance of the song was highlighted when Gervais was interviewed by The Inquirer in 2014.
+The newspaper didn’t want to talk about his Hollywood career or his experience of hosting the Golden Globes.
+It was all about “his past as a one-hit wonder in Manila,” as the headline put it.